digicatapult/ds-demos-zk-product-passport/README.md

 ## Running the demo
 ### Generate a token
-Run `cargo run --release --bin gen`.
+Run `cargo run --release --bin gen test_sk.json issued_token.jwt`.
 This will generate a JWT signed using a secret key built into the binary, which is written to the filesystem as `./issued_token.jwt`.
 The corresponding public key is provided as input to the proving routine, along with two other 'fake' public keys.

 The JWT has custom fields that can be modified in `./core/src/lib.rs` if desirable (with necessary changes propagated throughout the repository).

 ### Prove the statement
-Run `RISC0_DEV_MODE=0 cargo run --release --bin prove` which will create the proof.
-This will likely take a long time.
+Run `RISC0_DEV_MODE=0 cargo run --release --bin prove issued_token.jwt test_pk.json pk_other.json pk_other_2.json ...` which will create the proof.
+(Two or more public keys are required.)
+This will likely take a long time and use lots of RAM/swap.
 The 'receipt' is stored in `./receipt.bin`, which will be ingested by the verifier.

 This process compiles a binary `./target/riscv32im-risc0-zkvm-elf/verify_token_with_some_key.bin` of RISC-V-ish